 Unsweetened chocolate or brute chocolate

-(FDA requires the chocolate contain 35% or more cocoa liquor)
+(As a reference, the U.S. FDA requires that the chocolate contain 35% or more cocoa liquor)

 Semisweet chocolate or sweet chocolate